 Time to Decorate

-Switch out lightly colored fabrics throughout your home for darker, richer tones for an added cozy effect.
-Trending colours include deep reds, forest greens, or rich browns.
+Switch out lightly coloured fabrics throughout your home for darker, richer tones for an added cozy effect.
+Trending colours include deep reds, forest greens or rich browns.
 For a list of 2023’s trending fall and winter colours, visit Pantone’s website.